Welcome to Snook ISD Child Nutrition Department. Our goal is to provide the best quality food and smiling faces for each student every day.

 Please email us anytime with questions or comments.

-Snook ISD announced its policy that this school year, healthy meals will be offered every school day to all students at no cost.
+Snook ID announced its policy that this school year, healthy meals will be offered every school day to all students at no cost.

 CHILD NUTRITION UPDATES